-The following directors, who held office at the end of the financial year, had, according to the register of directors' shareholdings required to be kept under Section 164 of the Singapore Companies Act, Cap.
-50, an interest in shares of the Company and related corporations (other than wholly-owned subsidiaries) as stated below:
+The following directors, who held office at the end of the financial year, had, according to the register of directors' shareholdings required to be kept under Section 164 of the Singapore Companies Act 1967, an interest in shares of the Company and related corporations (other than wholly-owned subsidiaries) as stated below:

-Direct interest

-Name of director At the beginning of financial financial
+Direct interest Name of director At the beginning of financial year At the end of financial year Hock Lian Seng Holdings Limited Ordinary shares Chua Leong Hai @ Chua Leang Hai 194,116,547 194,116,547 Chua Siok Peng 26,119,265 26,119,265 Kee Guan Chua 555,000 555,000

-year year

-Hock Lian Seng Holdings Limited Ordinary shares

--

-Chua Leong Hai @ Chua Leang Hai 193,871,547 194,116,547

-Chua Siok Peng 26,119,265 26,119,265

-Kee Guan Chua 555,000 555,000

-There was no change in any of the above-mentioned interests in the Company between the end of the financial year and 21 January 2021.
+There was no change in any of the above-mentioned interests in the Company between the end of the financial year and 21 January 2023.

-By virtue of Section 7 of the Singapore Companies Act, Cap.
-50, Chua Leong Hai @ Chua Leang Hai is deemed to have interests in the shares held by the Company in its subsidiaries.
+By virtue of Section 7 of the Singapore Companies Act 1967, Chua Leong Hai @ Chua Leang Hai is deemed to have interests in the shares held by the Company in its subsidiaries.